vgno/data-shaper/README.md

 If have a field `companyId` on the object and want to get the name of the company you can use `companyId.name` given that name is a property on the company data object.

 ## Fetching data
-In order fo the data shaper to be able to resolve data you need to name your foreign keys in a way so that you're able to know what to query.
+In order for the data shaper to be able to resolve data you need to name your foreign keys in a way so that you're able to know what to query.
 The resolver pass the id and reference to the `fetchData` function you provide to the data-shaper.
 You will then have to use the reference to determine what collection or table to fetch and return the correct data.

 Your fetchData function may look like this
 ```js